testing-library/jasmine-dom/README.md

 ### With JavaScript

-You should have a directory for helpers specified inside the helpers array in your `jasmine.json` file.
+You should have a directory for helpers specified inside the `/helpers` array in your `jasmine.json` file, for example:
-Example:

 ```json
 {